 Mycobacterium Lawsuit Compensation

 If your loved one has been diagnosed with a Mycobacterium chimaera infection, contact our law firm about a lawsuit for compensation.
-Request a free consultation with one of our lead lawyers Fred Pritzker, David Szerlag or Brendan Flaherty.
+Request a free consultation with one of our lead lawyers Fred Pritzker or David Szerlag.

 If a patient contracts an infection from Mycobacterium chimaera, that patient could get pneumonia, a severe infection of the lungs, and sepsis, a condition sometimes referred to as a blood poisoning that can cause tissue damage and organ failure.
 Both pneumonia and sepsis cause death.